axelsomerseth/secure-developer-1/README.md

+# Secure Developer 1

+> A developer who is able to develop secure web-based front-end applications.

+## Master the following skills:

+1. Integrate authentication to allow users to log in and sign up through a front-end application

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).